Temporary Child Custody Attorneys Morris County, NJ

 When this is the case, either parent may request that the courts perform an analysis and issue a court order addressing the issue of temporary child custody during divorce.

 If you are requesting a temporary child custody hearing, or your former spouse has requested a temporary custody hearing, as with any divorce matter, it is highly recommended that you retain the counsel of an experienced divorce attorney to guide and advise you throughout the process, and help you secure the resolutions which best meet your unique needs and concerns, and the unique needs and concerns of your children.

 At Jacobs Berger, our family law attorneys have extensive experience finding creative and constructive solutions to family law and divorce matters of all kinds for clients in towns across New Jersey and Morris County, including Madison, Randolph, Denville, Florham Park, Hanover, Morris Township, and Morristown.

-Call our office to speak with our attorney team today in a comprehensive and confidential case assessment regarding your divorce, your child custody and visitation agreement, or a temporary child custody matter during your divorce process.
+Call our office to speak with our attorney team today in a comprehensive and confidential Strategic Planning Session regarding your divorce, your child custody and visitation agreement, or a temporary child custody matter during your divorce process.

 Deciding Temporary Child Custody during a Morris County Divorce

 As previously noted, any time one parent or the other wishes for there to be a clear and well-defined child custody and visitation agreement during their divorce process itself, they can request the courts to hold a temporary custody hearing.
 Importantly, the parent who initially requests the temporary custody hearing is not given any preference or advantage by the courts when it comes to making their decision regarding temporary child custody during a divorce.

 As part of a temporary custody hearing, as with any matter concerning children in New Jersey, the first and most important factor the courts will consider is that of the best interests of the children involved.
 This means that the courts will weigh factors such as: